 It’s taken you years and years of “hitting” at the ball and to change that around will take time.
 No two ways about it.
 This has been a really tough thing for me.
 Especially in the latter part of the round when I get a little tired.
 It’s so easy to revert back to our “crush it” mentality.

 But fight it.
 Realize that new patterns take time.
 Just ask Tiger.
 Anytime he has gone through a swing change it has take almost a full season (or more) to start to feel like it’s integrated and natural.

 And don’t just practice go out and play.
 You need to feel the rhythm of a round. not just pounding ball after ball on the range.
 Sometimes it’s nice to go out in the later evening and just play 9 holes.
 You are not rushed and can really put into play the new patterns your body is learning.

-I’m convinced a tension-free, relaxed golf swing is the key to playing your best golf.
-All the above has helped me and hope the twill help you, too.
+I’m convinced a tension free golf swing is the key to playing your best golf.
+All the above has helped me and hope it will help you, too.

 I’m really thinking of creating a book out of this to really flesh out more of the points and add even more ideas, practices and drills that have been shared with me.
 If you’re interested in hearing more, please comment below.

 Photo above: LPGA Tour Professional, Si Ri Pak

 101 Ways to Increase Your Golf Power: Massively Increase Your Golf Swing Distance and Hit It Straighter and Farther Than Ever Before